raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 ### Project Design

 As discussed above, I plan to use IMDB dataset from Kaggle and in particular the labeled data set.
-Below are major components or stages of the modeling / training.
+Below are major components or stages of the modeling/training.

-- **Preprocessing:** Before applying the data on modelling, I will ensure that it's preprocessed and in the right form.
-I am planning to do below activity to ensure that:
+- **Preprocessing:** Before applying the data to modeling, I will ensure that it's preprocessed and in the right form.
+I am planning to do the activity to ensure that:
-  - Load the data in python and explore it to ensure that data is randomized with similar number of positive and negative sentiments.
+  - Load the data in python and explore it to ensure that data is randomized with the similar number of positive and negative sentiments.
   - Remove special characters like punctuations and stop words from the text.
 These characters/words are noise and they don't convey any meaningful input for sentiment analysis.
 They also increase the text size which will further slow down the training process.

 - **Create Vocab:** This will help to know how many unique words are there in the whole dataset and based on that plan to take appropriate decision to optimize the model performance.

-- **Word Embedding:** Machine learning mostly work on vector (of integers or floats), so we need to transform the text into their number representation.
-I also plan to explore if pre-trained word bectors (like word2vec, GloVe etc) can be used.
+- **Word Embedding:** Machine learning mostly work on the vector (of integers or floats), so we need to transform the text into their number representation.
+I also plan to explore if pre-trained word vectors (like word2vec, GloVe etc) can be used.

-- **Modelling/Training:** Model the problem appropriately using traditional technique like Naive Bayes as well as Deep learning models RNN/LSTM.
-Deep learning techiques have many parameters(number of LSTM cells, learning rate, dropout rate, number of hiden layers etc.) which can be tweked to test  the perforance.
+- **Modelling/Training:** Model the problem appropriately using the traditional technique like Naive Bayes as well as Deep learning models RNN/LSTM.
+Deep learning techniques have many parameters(number of LSTM cells, learning rate, dropout rate, number of hidden layers etc.) which can be tweaked to test the performance.

-- **Testing:** Test the model and record the accuracy percentage on test dataset.
+- **Testing:** Test the model and record the accuracy percentage on the test dataset.

 #### Environment/Tools/Libraries
 - Python 3.6